Desert Camp Site Improvement Project

 • TH: Consider constructing new fitness studio and center on The Homestead Site.

-The Board also considered constructing a new fitness studio and center on The Homestead parcel, as it is not in a floodplain.
+• The Board also considered constructing a new fitness studio and center on The Homestead parcel, as it is not in a floodplain.
 However, because new lockers would be required, there was no cost savings, and the limitations on the property, this option was not pursued.

-In this new design, residents will enter the lobby.
+Ultimately, the Board selected Option B. In this new design, residents will enter the lobby.
 After checking in, to the left you can find meeting rooms, a gathering corral, seating for reading and playing cards, and access to the locker rooms and the beautiful north patio with breathtaking views of the McDowells.
 The fitness room will be converted to a full service meeting room.
+If you turn to the right after entering the lobby, you will find the fitness studio with views over the pool, and access to the fitness center with views over the valley.
+An additional restroom and storage complete the space.

 Under any of these scenarios, the design of the tennis and pickleball courts remains the same.
 More information on the courts can be found below.

 The board considered phasing the project, beginning with the courts as phase I and the building as phase II to expedite completion of the courts.
 However, this option was not pursued as it would have added approximately $350,000 to the overall project cost.
-Instead, the design team is working diligently to prepare the project for fall 2023 groundbreaking pending City of Scottsdale approvals.

 Tennis Courts